-The CO Mapping Array Pathfinder (COMAP) is part of a program aiming to trace the spatial distribution of star-forming galaxies at the Epoch of Reionization (EoR).
+The CO Mapping Array Project (COMAP) is part of a program aiming to trace the spatial distribution of star-forming galaxies at the Epoch of Reionization (EoR).

 Constraining the CO power spectrum from the EoR will ultimately require measurements at multiple frequencies and focal-plane arrays with hundreds of elements.
-As a first step towards this goal, Phase I of COMAP comprises a 10.4-m telescope, located at the Owens Valley Radio Observatory (OVRO), equipped with a 19-pixel spectrometer array that will map a total of 5 square degrees of sky in the frequency range 26-34 GHz, with spectral resolution R~800.
-This band will be sensitive to CO(1-0) in the redshift slice z=2.4-3.4 and to CO(2-1) in the redshift slice z = 5.8-7.8.
-A CASPER-based digital backend will process 8 GHz from each of the 19 pixels.
+As a first step towards this goal, COMAP: Pathfinder comprises a 10.4-m telescope, located at the Owens Valley Radio Observatory (OVRO), equipped with a 19-pixel spectrometer array that is mapping a total of around 12 square degrees of sky in the frequency range 26-34 GHz, with spectral resolution R~800.
+This band is sensitive to CO(1-0) in the redshift slice z=2.4-3.4 and to CO(2-1) in the redshift slice z = 5.8-7.8.
+A CASPER-based digital backend is used to process 8 GHz from each of the 19 pixels.

-The aim of this pathfinder experiment is to i) demonstrate the feasibility and future potential of wide-field CO intensity mapping, and ii) provide a test-bed for the technology development and observational strategies.
-Phase I of COMAP will focus on constraining the CO power spectrum from the Epoch of Galaxy Assembly, at z=2.4-3.4.
+The aim of this Pathfinder is to i) demonstrate the feasibility and future potential of wide-field CO intensity mapping, and ii) provide a test-bed for the technology development and observational strategies.
+The science focus of the Pathfinder is on detecting the CO power spectrum and deriving constraints on the global properties of galaxies at z=2.4-3.4.
+The next stage of the experiment, COMAP:EoR, will provide constraints on galaxies through the end of the Epoch of reionization, at z=4.5-8, as well as adding sensitivity at z=2-3.

 Although the ultimate goal of COMAP is to target the EoR, Phase I will focus on the lower redshifts accessible to a Pathfinder-scale experiment: z = 2.4 - 3.4, at the peak of the cosmic star-formation rate density, during the Epoch of Galaxy Assembly.